-CoStar has an extensive field research effort that includes physical inspection of properties in order to research new markets, find additional property inventory, photograph properties and verify existing information.
-In 2016, our field researchers drove millions of miles and conducted hundreds of thousands of on-site building inspections.
-CoStar's field research effort also includes creating high quality videos of interior spaces (including walk-through videos and 3D virtual apartment tours of apartment communities), amenities and exterior features of properties.
+CoStar has an extensive field research effort that includes physical inspection of properties in order to research new availabilities, find additional property inventory, photograph properties, collect tenant information, and verify existing information.
+In 2017, our field researchers drove millions of miles and conducted hundreds of thousands of on-site building inspections.
+CoStar's field research effort also includes creating high quality videos of interior spaces (including walk-through videos and 3D virtual tours), amenities and exterior features of properties.
 CoStar utilizes high-tech, field research vehicles across the U.S., Canada, the U.K. and Spain.
-A significant majority of these vehicles are customized, energy efficient hybrid cars that are equipped with computers, proprietary Global Positioning System tracking software, high resolution digital cameras and handheld laser instruments to help precisely measure buildings, geo-code them and position them on digital maps.
+A significant majority of these vehicles are customized, energy efficient hybrid cars that are equipped with computers, Global Positioning System tracking software, high resolution digital cameras and handheld laser instruments to help precisely measure buildings, geo-code them and position them on digital maps.
 Each CoStar vehicle uses wireless technology to track and transmit field data.
 A typical site inspection consists of photographing the building, measuring the building, geo-coding the building, capturing "For Sale" or "For Lease" sign information, counting parking spaces, assessing property condition and construction, and gathering tenant information.
-Certain researchers canvass properties, collecting tenant data suite by suite.
-We also utilize a low-flying airplane to conduct aerial research of commercial real estate.
+Field researchers also canvass properties, collecting tenant data suite by suite.
+We also utilize a low-flying airplane and a fleet of drones to conduct aerial research of commercial real estate.
 We place researchers on the low-flying aircraft to scout additional commercial developments and take aerial photographs and videos.
+Our drone operators are FAA certified and trained to capture aerial photographs and videos of commercial real estate.